-Rex M. Lee has over 30 years of wireless communication industry experience.
-Mr. Lee helped launch and run Houdinisoft a controversial cellular phone software company.
+Rex M. Lee has over 30 years of wireless communication industry experience including carrier and software development.
+Mr. Lee helped launch and managed Houdinisoft a controversial enterprise cellular phone software company.

 Houdinisoft enabled the hosting mobile network operator (“MNO”) the ability to unlock (‘jailbreak”) and re-provision (“flash”) smartphones.
 Houdinisoft was adopted by MetroPCS, Cricket, Pocket, nTelos, and other CDMA carriers nation-wide.